Asikur22/react-wp-posts-fetcher/README.md

-## React WP Posts Fetcher
+## React WP Posts Fetcher with wp-json
-Show posts from you wordpress site.
+Show posts from any wordpress site with wp-json.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).